-- 1. Continue watching video explaining to the students that they will be studying how women in the military served their country while striving for equal rights from the Cold War to present day in Iraq and Afghanistan. - 2.
-Watch Women in the Military, Part 2 (28 minutes). - 3.
+- 1. Introduce video by explaining to the students that they will be studying how women in the military served their country while striving for equal rights from colonial times during the Revolutionary War up to present day in Iraq and Afghanistan.
+Their deeds and struggles will be brought to life through photographs, re-enactments, movies, documentaries and interviews of the women who served and pushed for equal rights. - 2.
+Watch Women in the Military, Parts 1 and 2 (59 minutes). - Note: The movie may be watched in two parts: Part 1: 31 minutes, and Part 2: 28 minutes.
+If you are in block scheduling, you will have the time to split it up so the focus questions are in two parts.
+If working in a regular time period, edit the questions to fit your time. - 3.
 Through video, the students will see the value of primary sources.